BestTimesToVisit.com Logo

 safety

-Be aware of pickpockets, especially in crowded tourist areas like the metro and around popular attractions.
-Keep your valuables close and use a cross-body bag.
+Be aware of pickpockets, especially in crowded tourist areas like the metro and around major attractions.
+Keep your valuables close and use a crossbody bag.
 Report any theft to the police immediately.

 packing

 Pack comfortable walking shoes – you'll be doing a lot of it!
-Paris is best explored on foot, and you'll cover much more ground than relying solely on public transport.
+Paris is best explored on foot, and you'll cover more ground and see more hidden gems than if you rely solely on public transport.
 Also, pack layers as the weather can be unpredictable.

 Weather Details